acrarshin/OMNI/README.md

 </p>

 ## Software Requirements
-Run `sh.requirements.sh` in a virtual environment in order to download the required libraries.
+Run `sh requirements.sh` in a virtual environment in order to download the required libraries.
 ## System Configuration
 * Ubuntu 16.04
 * Nvidia 1080Ti - (Required for training the model)